Samsung Washer 3C2 Error Code: Motor Stall

 Symptoms You May Notice

-- Drum moves briefly then locks with 3C2
+- Drum moves an inch or two then locks up solid with 3C2 on the display.

 Can you reset a Samsung washer to clear the 3C2 code?